ErpNetDocs/tech/modules/crm/marketing/distribution-channels/index.md

   ![pictures](pictures/new_channel_create.png)

-### Distribution channel products
+### Link products

-Once you fill in the main details, you can associate specific products with the new channel.
+Once you fill in the main details, you can associate specific **products** with the new channel.

-This step ensures that products are always available for sale through that channel, and with appropriate predefined settings like **From Date** and **To Date**.
+This step ensures that products are always available for sale through that channel, explicitly marked with a starting **From Date** and (optionally) an ending **To Date**.

 ![pictures](pictures/channel_products_add.png)

 > [!Tip]
 >
-> As of v.26, the ERP.net **Client Center** makes use of distribution channels.
-In the website definition, there is a default distribution channel with code "CC" and name "Client Center", ensuring that products always have a pathway through which they can be delivered. <br> <br>
+> As of v.26, the ERP.net **[Client Center](/modules/crm/clientcenter/index.md)** makes use of distribution channels.
+In the website definition, there is a **Default Distribution Channel** with code "CC" and name "Client Center", ensuring that products always have a pathway through which they can be delivered. <br> <br>
-> If products are associated with this channel, they can be added directly into a sales order while it is being created.
+> If products are associated with this channel, they can be added directly into a sales order while it is being created in the Client Center.